Set up Adaptive Acceleration

 If you have multiple Cloudlets set in your Ion property, ensure that the Cloudlet you want to use for A/B testing is set lowest in the rule order.
 With Property Manager and these three Cloudlets, the last one in the list takes priority.

-Method 2: Enabled Manually
+Method 2: Enable Manually

 This applies A/B testing by redirecting a request to one of two origin servers, based on the contents of a cookie file included with the request.
 The cookie will use the same file name, but its content will vary, based on the desired site experience.
 So, when the cookie file is read, origin "A" or origin "B" is contacted to deliver the appropriate site experience.